 • Dorothy Sutton Performance Festival, which is held annually in the fall.

-• Students who would like more rigorous performance opportunities are also encouraged to participate in the Royal Conservatory Exams, local and national competitions, and piano festivals throughout the country, which will be recommended on a case by case basis.
+• Students who would like more rigorous performance opportunities are also encouraged to participate in local and national competitions and piano festivals throughout the country, which will be recommended on a case by case basis.

 Lesson Commitment: